Ferrofluid display cell bluetooth speaker moves with music [Watch]

 3D printed with a design that had no choice but to let sound escape upwards, the Ferrofluid responds to music through a device that operates an electromagnet device using ‘MSGEQ7’, a module that separates the sound range.
 Since Ferrofluid adheres well to glass, the glass required special treatments and the Ferrofluid suspended in clear liquid to gain the effect.
 Inside, the speaker’s enclosure was customised to fit the speaker case then sealed so that the passive radiator can operate.
 Additionally, DAKD Jung installed LED lighting to make this creation stand out.
 The result… a speaker that we would love to get our hands on and try out for sure.
 Hats off to DAKD Jung for this epic creation.

 Forget KRK Rokit and Yamaha Studio speakers, the Ferrofluid display cell bluetooth speaker is what we want to see and hear more of.
-Check below to see the YouTube video and how the speaker was created below.
+Check below to see the YouTube video and how the speaker was created below and the speaker placement examples.
 Witness the interesting process, from start to finish, and check out the Ferrofluid in action at the end of the video.
 Let us know, if you had one of these, what would be the first track you would play on it?
 For the latest tech news, click here.

 Image credits: Gizmodo official website